 The house is not reachable by car, the car park is app.
 100 mt. away.

 The whole Pescaglia Village is pedestrian.
-There is a big parking area at the entrance of the village near the mayor office and the red cross.
+There is a big parking area at the entrance of the village near the mayor office and a smaller parking at the back of the village.

-Both parkings are approx 100mt from the Casa Rossa entrance.
+Both parkings are approx 100mt from Casa Rossa and Nicola, the gardner will help you with the luggages..

 The house has a Private Garden equipped with table, chairs, deck chairs barbecue and umbrella